FAIMS/burial-mounds-web/README.md

 ```

-Notice that the `categories` front matter variable is a list that contains one value, `1000-1999`, that means that `record page` will appear under the `1000-1999` category.
+Notice that the `categories` front matter variable is a list that contains one value, `1000-1999`, this indicates that record page will appear under the `1000-1999` category.
 It is possible to have a record page under multiple category such as this:

 ```yml
 categories: